clearhaus/3DSv2-api-documentation/source/differences_v220_v231.rst

      - Indicates whether recurring/instalment payment has fixed or variable amount and frequency
    * - **sdkServerSignedContent**
      - JWS object created by the Split-SDK Server for AReq message
-   * - **sdkSignatureTimestamp**
-     - Date and time when 3DS SDK generated the Split-SDK Server Signed Content
    * - **sdkType**
      - Indicates the type of 3DS SDK
    * - **sellerInfo**